 No matter what you tell us, we’re supposed to keep pushing.
 So we ask, Can you borrow the money from friends and family?
 Can you take money out of your 401k?
 Can you pay it with another credit card?
 All horrible ideas that would make a good financial planner cringe.
-These are secrets financial advisors won’t tell you for free.

 Like us or not, we’re a vital part of keeping the cash flow going in this country

 In 2010, more than 10,000 collection agencies collected over $8 billion.
 Can you imagine the impact on the economy—and on all the companies that were owed money—if that $8 billion hadn’t been collected?

 We may listen and act sympathetic, but in our notes, all those excuses are summed up as HLS, for “hard-luck story.”
 You’re wasting our time, and time is money.
 But don’t let your money woes get you down just yet—these smart tricks will improve your credit score and financial stability.

 The more money I get out of you, the bigger my bonus will be